-If you find that you need dental treatment, Dr. Pat Crawford’s dental practice in Kenosha, Wisconsin, is here to help.
+If you find that you need dental treatment during this Coronavirus pandemic, Dr. Pat Crawford’s dental practice in Kenosha, Wisconsin, is here to help.
 We are keeping a close eye on all CDC guidelines as well as state and federal regulations and recommendations for medical practice safety, but there are things our patients can do to optimize their own safety as well.
-Here are 5 things we hope every patient will do before going to the dentist during the coronavirus outbreak whether you come see us or go elsewhere.
+Here are 5 things we hope every patient will do before going to the dentist during the Coronavirus outbreak whether you come see us or go elsewhere.

-Although you can have COVID-19 without having a fever since symptoms appear anywhere from two to 14 days after exposure in most cases, the CDC cites a fever as one of the most common symptoms of coronavirus.
+Although you can have Coronavirus without having a fever since symptoms appear anywhere from two to 14 days after exposure in most cases, the CDC cites a fever as one of the most common symptoms of Coronavirus.
 A patient with a fever should notify their dentist and stay home, and our office staff will do the same for you!

 If you visit our practice during this time, you will see that our waiting room feels very empty.
 This is partly because of how we are spacing out appointments to make sure that there is plenty of physical space between any waiting patients, but it is also because we have removed all magazines and toys from the reception area.
 Bringing in extra things of your own increases your risk and ours, so please leave everything you don’t need at home.